 Beef.
 That's it.
 There's just beef in this burger.
 Ground beef is carefully formed into a patty shape.
 Maybe, MAYBE the addition of a few spices.
 THIS is how you should make a burger if you have unbelievably good, top quality, fatty meat from a specialty butcher.
 Grass fed cows produce tastier meat and the fat is yellow, not white.

 The meat shines as the one and only flavour.

 Hamburgers made out of only beef with no filler or binders means they can fall apart on the grill easily.

-This is what you do when you’re working with regular ground beef from the grocery store or extra lean ground beef that needs some help with flavour.
+A homemade hamburger with beef and a few extra things is what you do when you're working with regular ground beef from the grocery store or extra lean ground beef that needs some help with flavour.
 By adding egg, breadcrumbs, onions, spices and other things you can enhance the flavour of the meat.

 You can make standard ground beef taste great and because of the use of binders like egg or breadcrumbs, your hamburger will hold together as you move and flip it on the grill.

 Burger purists will taunt you for adding anything to the meat.